raahim512/raahim512/README.md

 That's all for now, I'll launch a portfolio soon to get everything sorted and nice looking.
 See you soon!

+PS!
+I'm mostly anti-AI when it comes to progrmaming or anything in general.
+I'm fascinated by the tech, but definitely wouldn't use it for something like this.
+I hope this statement makes me feel more legit!

 <!--
 **raahim512/raahim512** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.